jkirkcaldy/plex-utills/README.md

 For those of you who don't separate your 4K and non-4K content into separate libraries.
 This script will go through your films library and add an "Untranscodable" tag to any of your films that only have a single 4K copy of the film available.
 By adding this tag to your users restrictions, they simply won't see these 4K films giving your hardware a break.

 If your hardware is powerful enough, there is the option to create an optimized version so that your users can play this version.
 This will send your film to be optimized with the Plex optimize feature baked directly into Plex.
-This means all the hardwork is done by your plex server, (useful if you're hosting these scripts on a lower powered device.)
+This means all the hard work is done by your plex server, (useful if you're hosting these scripts on a lower powered device.)
 Once the transcode has finished, the untranscodable tag will be removed the next time the script runs and your users will be able to see the film.

 ### Disney Collection